HistoryThis section has been translated automatically.

 - Sézary A, Bouvrain Y (1938) Érythrodermie avec présence de cellules monstrueuses dans le derme et le sang circulant.
 Bull Soc Franc Derm Syph 45: 254-260

-Incoming links (10)Alemtuzumab; Bexaroten; Mycosis fungoides erythroderma stage; Persistent light reaction; Reticulohistiocytosis cutanea hyperplastica benigna cum melanodermia; Reticulohistiocytosis cutanea hyperplastica maligna cum melanodermia; Sézary, albert franz; Sézary-baccaredda syndrome; T-cell erythroderma; T-cell leukemia/lymphoma, adult (htlv-i+);
+Incoming links (12)Alemtuzumab; Bexaroten; CCR4 inhibitors; Mogamulizumab; Mycosis fungoides erythroderma stage; Persistent light reaction; Reticulohistiocytosis cutanea hyperplastica benigna cum melanodermia; Reticulohistiocytosis cutanea hyperplastica maligna cum melanodermia; Sézary, albert franz; Sézary-baccaredda syndrome; ...
+Show all

-Outgoing links (31)Alemtuzumab; Alopecia (overview); Bexaroten; Brentuximab vedotine; Cd158k; Cd classification; Chop scheme; Cpg oligonucleotides; Cutaneous t-cell lymphomas (overview); Denileukin diftitox; ...
+Outgoing links (32)Alemtuzumab; Alopecia (overview); Atopic dermatitis (overview); Bexaroten; Brentuximab vedotine; Cd158k; CD classification; Cpg oligonucleotides; Cutaneous t-cell lymphomas; Denileukin diftitox; ...
 Show all

 Please ask your physician for a reliable diagnosis.
 This website is only meant as a reference.